openskies-sh/aerobridge/README.md

 This is a open source implementation of the "Manufacturer's Management Server" to help with key signing and managing interactions with India's [Digital Sky](https://digitalsky.dgca.gov.in/) API infrastructure.
 This server can be deployed to any public and private cloud and be used to manage communication with DGCA's Digital Sky Infrastructure and manage NPNT permissions.
 For more technical introduction, see this [presentation](https://docs.google.com/presentation/d/1cZrNwNrLtLIj5eKEGql2HN-G1gZFbbGhGbiTB1i16So/edit?usp=sharing).

-## Why Aerobridge?

-- India's DGCA have released a set of APIs as part of the DigitalSky Initiative, these APIs manage permissions and interactions as a part of "No permission No take-off" policy.
-However, there is no standard way to interact with these APIs, Aerobridge server aims to standardize interactions by developing a open source layer to interact with DigitalSky.
-- We hope to enable broad compliance with NPNT and easy on-boarding into the DigitalSky eco-system by open sourcing this important bridge.
-- Finally we hope to develop a community within the Indian UTM stakeholders and standardize different unique aspects of the Indian UTM eco-system.

 ## Features